 Telenor's Annual Report provides information on all remuneration paid to each member of the Board of Directors.
-Any remuneration in addition to the normal directors' fees is specifically identified in note 34 to the consolidated financial statements for 2013, see:

-www.telenor.com/investors/reports.

-In 2013, none of the members of the Board received compensation from any other Group companies, apart from the employee representatives.
-None of the members of the Board of Directors has loans in the company.
+Any remuneration in addition to the normal directors' fees is specifically identified in note 34 to the consolidated financial statements for 2014, see: www.telenor.com/investors/ reports.
+In 2014, none of the members of the Board received compensation from any other Group companies, apart from the employee representatives.
+None of the members of the Board of Directors has loans from Company.